grafana/helm-charts/README.md

 `helm install` so that the notifiers init container can list the secrets.

 Secrets are recommended over configmaps for this usecase because alert notification channels usually contain private data like SMTP usernames and passwords.
-Secrets are the more appropriate cluster ressource to manage those.
+Secrets are the more appropriate cluster resource to manage those.

 Example datasource config adapted from [Grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/#alert-notification-channels):